-Please join the Albumism team in celebrating Eazy-E’s musical legacy and share your personal memories of him with us in the comments below!
+Please join the Albumism team in celebrating Eazy-E’s musical legacy and revisit audio & video highlights from his career below!

 Born: September 7, 1964

 Biography: Whether as a member of N.W.A, a solo act, or a label head, Eazy-E was one of the most controversial figures in gangsta rap.
 While his technical skills as a rapper were never the greatest, his distinctive delivery (invariably described as a high-pitched whine), over the top lyrics, and undeniable charisma made him a star.
 Following N.W.A's breakup, E's street credibility took a major beating, though his recordings continued to sell well when they appeared; unfortunately, he was diagnosed with AIDS in 1995, and died not long after.

 Eric "Eazy-E" Wright was born September 7, 1964 in Compton, California, a rough part of the Los Angeles metro area.
 A high-school dropout, Wright turned to drug dealing to support himself, and eventually used the profits to start his own rap label, Ruthless Records, with partner and music-business veteran Jerry Heller.
 E discovered a major performing talent in the D.O.C., and recruited Ice Cube and Dr. Dre to write songs for his stable of artists.
 When their composition "Boyz-N-the Hood" was rejected by Ruthless signee HBO, Cube, Dre, and E formed the first version of N.W.A to record it themselves.
 [Read Eazy-E’s full bio via AllMusic]

 N.W.A and the Posse (1987)

 100 Miles and Runnin' (EP) (1990)

 Str8 off tha Streetz of Muthaphukkin Compton (1996)